SamanwitaSahu/chatpdf/README.md

 #Upadete -

--📄 Chat with PDF using Groq AI
+# Chat with PDF using Groq AI

--🚀 Fast & Free  Groq AI (replacing Gemini for more runtime).
--✅ Handles 100+ Page PDFs Efficiently
+🚀 **Fast & Free** PDF Chat using Groq AI (replacing Gemini for increased runtime).
+Handles 100+ page PDFs efficiently!

--✅ Optimized OCR Processing with PaddleOCR
+✅ Optimized OCR Processing with PaddleOCR.
--✅ Work in Progress: Implementing Threading for Even Faster Performance RAG.py is processing very fast still optimizing

--🛠 Features
+🛠 **Features**

--✔️ Chat with any PDF document (Text-based or Scanned PDFs) -✔️ Now supports 100+ page PDFs!
-Optimized for large documents -✔️ Using Groq AI (llama3-70b, mistral-7b) instead of Gemini (more runtime, faster API) -✔️ OCR using PaddleOCR (Faster than Tesseract) for scanned PDFs -✔️ FAISS-powered retrieval (Optimized for fast document search) -✔️ Table Extraction from PDFs using pdfplumber
+*   ✔️ Chat with any PDF document (Text-based or Scanned PDFs)
+*   ✔️ **Now supports 100+ page PDFs!** Optimized for large documents.
+*   ✔️ Using Groq AI (llama3-70b, mistral-7b) instead of Gemini (more runtime, faster API).

--⚡ How It Works
+*   ✔️ OCR using PaddleOCR (Faster than Tesseract) for scanned PDFs.
+*   ✔️ FAISS-powered retrieval (Optimized for fast document search).
+*   ✔️ Table Extraction from PDFs using pdfplumber.

+⚡ **How It Works**

--1️⃣ Extracts text, images & tables from PDFs
+1. Extracts text, images & tables from PDFs.
--2️⃣ OCR (PaddleOCR) processes scanned PDFs
+2. OCR (PaddleOCR) processes scanned PDFs.
--3️⃣ Splits text into chunks & indexes with FAISS
+3. Splits text into chunks & indexes with FAISS.
--4️⃣ Retrieves relevant content using FAISS search -5️⃣ Generates responses using Groq AI (Fast & Free)
+4. Retrieves relevant content using FAISS search.
+5. Generates responses using Groq AI (Fast & Free).

--🔜 Goal: Make Large PDFs Load Instantly
+🔜 **Goal:** Make Large PDFs Load Instantly.